cropgeeks/hpc-help/data-storage.rst

 We'd appreciate it if your total usage within ``$HOME`` can be kept to less than 15 GB.

 .. warning::
-  If you store more than 250,000 files or folders in ``$HOME`` your ability to run jobs will be severely restricted until you reduce your file count.
+  If you store more than 250,000 files or folders in ``$HOME`` you won't be able to run more than three jobs simultaneously.
+If you store over 1 million files or folders, the limit reduces to just one.

 User applications